What is Corporate Sponsorship?

 13. The always reliable social media:

 How do you market your event instantly without spending a single penny on it?
 It is through social media.
+Social media is a strong medium provided you choose the right social media platform.
 Prepare an event proposal and put it out on social media.
 Share it in your network.
 It is more effective than placing banners on roadside or college gates.
 And it doesn’t even cost you anything.

 Keep placing teasers on the media so as to arouse interest in the people.
 Like if a cricketer has agreed to be a guest, send out a teaser hinting that a cricketer would be the guest without revealing his name.